Skip to main content

 What to do if your 401(k) is losing money

-Rather than risk your retirement nest egg by making rash decisions, it’s vital that you first learn what’s causing your account to drop.
-When you know what the root cause is you can better respond to the situation.
+Unfortunately, market volatility is an aspect that affects every investor.
+Rather than risk your investment through rash decisions, it’s vital that you first discover what’s causing your account to drop.
+When you know what the root of your lost savings is, you can better respond to the situation with more knowledge.

-If you constantly check your invested money, it may seem like your account balance is continuously in the red.
-While it’s normal to have dips in the market every so often, it’s important that you understand whether this is an organic decrease (i.e. a normal dip in the market) or if you need to make adjustments to your investment allocation.
+While a 401(k) is a safe place for your money, it’s not immune to changes in the market.
+This type of plan isn’t a savings account, it’s an investment option that will grow and fall over time.
+If you constantly check your invested money, it may seem like your account balance is constantly in the red.
+While it’s fairly normal to have dips every so often, it’s important that you understand whether this is an organic decrease or if you need to make some subtle adjustments to your investment allocation.

 There are a few different reasons your 401(k) may be losing money: